scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 The Gaia dataset
 ----------------

 The Gaia DR3 dataset is a catalog containing information on 1.7 billion stars in our galaxy.
 For this work, we extracted the 3D coordinates and magnitudes of 1.4 billion stars.
 When stored as a regular binary table, the dataset is 22 GB in size.
-However, we converted this tabular dataset into a 3D array of shape (20_000, 20_000, 2_000), where each cell represents a 1 cubic light year and contains the magnitude of every star inside it.
+However, we converted this tabular dataset into a 3D array of shape (10_000, 10_000, 10_000), where each cell represents a cube of 2 light year per side, and contains the magnitude of every star inside it (provided that the average distance between stars in the Milky ways is about 5 light years, very few cells will contain more than 1 star).
 This cube contains 700 million stars, which is a significant portion of the Gaia catalog.
-The magnitude is stored as a float32, and the size of the dataset is 3.6 TB.
+The magnitude is stored as a float32, and the size of the dataset is 3.7 TB.
 However, by using compression via Blosc2, we can reduce the size to 10 GB.
 This is because the 3D array is very sparse, and Blosc2 can compress the zeroed parts almost entirely.

 .. figure:: 3d-view-milkyway.png
    :scale: 25%